offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 pro-22_04-lts-gen2
 ```

 (A note on generation; choosing a -gen2 image forces you on to the gen 2 hypervisor for Azure, which apparently the VM SKU I chose didn't support.
-So\... don't just try gen2 without consideration.)
+So... don't just try gen2 without consideration.)

 In the end, I had in hand a VM size, Image SKU, and region.
 On to terraform!
 I stared by copying the [Public IP example](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/virtual-machines/linux/public-ip) from the terraform provider docs, with a few changes, mainly in the VM definition: